 The Icefields Parkway is one of the most stunning road trips we have taken anywhere.
 The highway covers a 232 kilometre stretch between the two well-known Alberta destinations; Lake Louise and Jasper.
 Winding your way from Banff National Park into Jasper National Park, you will find there are so many natural wonders to stop off and see, from glaciers to waterfalls, larch-covered mountains and wildlife.
-We let the lakes guide us with our aim to reach the Athabasca glacier before lunch as the tickets for glacier tours are often sold out.
+We let the lakes guide us in our drive from Banff to Columbia Icefields, with our aim to reach the Athabasca glacier before lunch as the tickets for glacier tours are often sold out.

 What You Will Need for the Drive from Banff to the Columbia Icefields

 Pick up a Park Pass

 We picked up our Park Pass from the Banff Information Centre when we arrived in Banff.
 It’s a great one-stop shop to get some advice on weather conditions, tours and what to see during your stay in Banff.
 The staff are very friendly.

 The weather can be a little unpredictable in the mountains and it began to snow most days during our visit during Autumn, so

 ensure you choose a car that you will be confident driving on icy or slippery roads.
 A 4WD is a great option but not entirely necessary if you are just sticking to the freeway.

 While we did this road trip in one day, I wouldn’t recommend it unless you are really pushed for time.
 We stayed in Banff and had to cover the drive on a single day as unfortunately, we couldn’t find accommodation in Jasper.
 We had left it too late to book.
 My advice would be to book a room in Jasper for at least one night and gradually work your way up there and back.